tillitis/tkey-ssh-agent/README.md

 ### Using tkey-ssh-agent

 This client app is a complete, alternative SSH agent with practical use.
-The needed signer device app binary gets built into the tkey-ssh-agent, which will load it onto USB stick when started.
+The required signer device app binary gets built into the tkey-ssh-agent, which will load it onto USB stick when started.
 Like the other client apps, tkey-ssh-agent tries to auto-detect serial ports of TKey USB sticks.
 If more than one is found, or if you're